KELT-9b

-KELT-9b is an exoplanet and ultra-hot Jupiter that orbits the late B-type/early A-type star KELT-9, located about 670 light-years from Earth.
+KELT-9b, also designated HD 195689 b, is an exoplanet and ultra-hot Jupiter in a polar orbit around the late B-type/early A-type star KELT-9, located about 670 light-years from Earth.
 Detected using the Kilodegree Extremely Little Telescope, the discovery of KELT-9b was announced in 2016.
 As of June 2017, it is the hottest known exoplanet.

 Host star

-The host star, KELT-9, is 2.3 times larger and 2.4 times more massive than the sun.
+The host star, KELT-9, also designated HD 195689, is 2.3 times larger and 2.4 times more massive than the sun.
 The surface temperature is 10170 K, unusually hot for a star with a transiting planet.
 Prior to the discovery of KELT-9b, only six A-type stars were known to have planets, of which the warmest, WASP-33, is significantly cooler at 7430 K; no B-type stars were previously known to host planets.
 KELT-9, classified as B9.5-A0 could be the first B-type star known to have a planet.
 KELT-9b occupies a circular but strongly inclined orbit a mere 0.03462 AU from KELT-9 with an orbital period of less than 1.5 days.